 1. Nothing in this Declaration may be interpreted as implying for any Member State, people, group or person any right to engage in any activity or to perform any act contrary to the Charter of the United Federation of Planets or construed as authorizing or encouraging any action which would dismember or impair, totally or in part, the territorial integrity or political unity of sovereign and independent Member States.

 2. In the exercise of the rights enunciated in the present Declaration, humane rights and fundamental freedoms of all shall be respected.
-The exercise of the rights set forth in this Declaration shall be subject only to such limitations as are determined by Acts.
+The exercise of the rights set forth in this Declaration shall be subject only to such limitations as are determined by Acts of Council.
 Any such limitations shall be non-discriminatory and strictly necessary solely for the purpose of securing due recognition and respect for the rights and freedoms of others and for meeting the just and most compelling requirements of a democratic society.

 3. The provisions set forth in this Declaration shall be interpreted in accordance with the principles of justice, democracy, respect for humane rights, equality, non-discrimination, good governance and good faith.